Belize Tours & Adventures with Trained Jungle Guides

 “We had a great day exploring with Pacz Tours.”

 Offering Tours for the Discriminating Adventurers Since 1996

 Belize is known to have the largest cave system in Central America.
 One such cave was made famous for the calcified remains of a skeleton believed to be a Mayan girl.
 This site is known as Actun Tunichil Muknal.
 These caves aren’t famous for their ecosystem, but for the many artefacts left by the Mayas, which can be seen during a tour.
 A publication by National Geographic is probably what is responsible for putting this creepy tour as the #1 thing to do in Belize.

 Belize has plenty of other amazing caves.
-Barton Creek and the Crystal Cave are also unique caves, with an amazing history on how they were used by the Maya Civilization.
-What’s great about these caves, if the fact that many of them aren’t claustrophobic or at least the one open to the public.
-Go Caving in the Cayo District, trek the rain-forest to the entrance of the Mayan underworld.
+Barton Creek and the Crystal Cave are also unique caves, with an amazing history of how they were used by the Maya Civilization.
+What’s great about these caves, is the fact that many of them aren’t claustrophobic or at least the one open to the public.
+Go Caving in the Cayo District, trek the rainforest to the entrance of the Mayan underworld.
 Being a tour operator for more than 20 years, means we know a thing or two about the Natural Wonders of Belize.

 Take a tour with the company that was the first to enter this amazing cave.

 Price: $110USD per person

 Cave Tubing in Belize is the most popular adventure tour in the country.
 Enjoy a relaxing and exciting, trip along a gentle flowing jungle river as you tube in and out of various cave passageways in the Caves Branch river system.

 Cave Tube + Zip Line: $150 per person

 Barton Creek Cave is a natural cave located near San Ignacio that was once used by the ancient Maya for ceremonial activities.
 This is an amazing experience which the whole family can enjoy.
 The cave is the darkest place you will ever be.